tola-rs/tola-ssg/README.md

 # tola-ssg

-(Still writing the document, releasing it shortly when I have some spare time)

 ## Introduction

-`tola`: static site generator for Typst-based blog.
+`tola`: A static site generator for Typst-based blogs.
 It handles the most tedious tasks unrelated to Typst itself.

 e.g.,
-- automatically extract embedded svg images for smaller size and faster loading
+- Automatically extract embedded SVG images for smaller size and faster loading
-- slugify the paths && fragments for posts
+- Slugify paths and fragments for posts
-- watch changes and recompile it
+- Watch for changes and recompile automatically
-- local server for previewing the generated size
+- Local server for previewing the generated site
-- prevent users from typing repetitive command which user doesn't matter
+- Eliminate repetitive commands that users don't need to worry about
-- built-in tailwind-css support, out of the box
+- Built-in Tailwind CSS support, out of the box
-- deploy the generated site to github page (other provider is in plan)
+- Deploy the generated site to GitHub Pages (other providers are planned)
-- provide template file with a small kernal, so that most people can customize their own site easily (in plan)
+- Provide template files with a small kernel, so users can easily customize their own site (planned)
-- rss2.0 support
+- RSS 2.0 support

 ## Philosophy

 The philosophy of `tola`:
-**keeping your focus on the content itself**
+**Keep your focus on the content itself.**

-`tola` helps you get closer!
+`tola` helps you get closer to that goal!
-- A lightweight and minimal abstraction layer should be provided, which allows users to work without being locked into a rigid framework.
+- Provide a lightweight and minimal abstraction layer that allows users to work without being locked into a rigid framework.
-- If you can accomplish something in post more easily with Typst, then you’d better use it. (e.g.: [TODO](todo))
+- If you can accomplish something more easily with Typst in your posts, then use it. (e.g., [TODO](todo))
 - Keep the core simple and maintainable, and enjoy the pure joy of writing.

+## Note

+- This documentation is still a work in progress.
+More details and tutorials coming soon.
+- The experience of Typst/HTML is fundamentally different from Typst/PDF. `tola` is designed for users who want to use Typst as a replacement for both LaTeX and Markdown for personal blog, and who are open to embracing html/css/javascript for convenience, simplicity, and aesthetics.
+- `tola` aims to offer maximum flexibility and freedom — almost everything can be easily customized by yourself.
+It eliminates boilerplate and repetitive code, providing as many conveniences as possible so you can focus purely on your content.

 ## Examples